thecodingdoc1/MonsterMashProject/README.md

 # What I learned
 - Programming Logic
-- JUnit testing
 - User Input
 - Exception handling
-- Other Java fundamentals
+- Command Line structure and function

 # To Run The Game
 1: download the JAR file